mb2532/ArtGAN/README.md

 * A PyTorch implementation of the CycleGAN architecture
 * Code to run the CycleGAN training process
 * Face image and painting datasets
+* Pretrained PyTorch models for the cubism and pop art ArtGANs
 * A script to launch an interface to try out pretrained ArtGANs